Battle of Dandanaqan: Background

-Forced out of Transoxiana in 1034 by the Karakhanids, the Seljuks settled in Khwarazm under the advocacy of the Ghaznavid governor Harun.
-His murder in 1035, forced them to flee through the Kara Kum desert towards Merv, but they switched instead to Nasa on the edges of Khurasan.
-Hearing of this threat, Ghaznavid Sultan Ma'sud sent Iltughdi with a large army to Nasa.
+Forced out of Transoxiana in 1034 by the Kara-Khanids, the Seljuks settled in Khwarazm under the advocacy of the Ghaznavid governor Harun.
+His murder in 1035, forced them to flee through the Kara Kum Desert towards Merv, but they switched instead to Nasa on the edges of Khurasan.
+Hearing of this threat, Ghaznavid sultan Ma'sud I sent Iltughdi with a large army to Nasa.
 Initially successful having driven off the Seljuk forces, the Ghaznavid army began squabbling over the spoils.
 The Seljuk, led by Chaghri, returned and fell upon the disorganized Ghaznavids and defeated them.
-As a result, Ma'sud entitled the Seljuk to three cities in Khurasan, Dihistan, Nasa, and Farawa.
+As a result, Ma'sud entitled the Seljuk to three cities in Khurasan: Dihistan, Nasa, and Farawa.
 After conducting raids as far as Balkh, all of Khurasan fell to the Seljuk Turks.

 Battle

 During the march of Mas'ud's army to Sarakhs, the Seljuq raiders harassed the Ghaznavid army with hit-and-run tactics.
-Swift and mobile Turkmens were better fit to fight battles in the steppes and deserts than was the conservative heavily-laden army of Ghaznavid Turks.
+Swift and mobile Turkmens were better able to fight battles in the steppes and deserts than was the conservative heavily-laden army of Ghaznavid Turks.
 Seljuq Turkmens also destroyed the Ghaznavids' supply lines and so cut them off the nearby water wells.
 This seriously reduced the discipline and the morale of the Ghaznavid army.

-On May 23, 1040, around 16,000 Seljuk soldiers engaged in battle against a starving and demoralised Ghaznavid army in Dandanaqan and defeated them near the city of Merv destroying a large part of the Ghazanavid forces.
+On May 23, 1040, around 16,000 Seljuk soldiers engaged in battle against a starving and demoralised Ghaznavid army in Dandanaqan and defeated them near the city of Merv destroying a large part of the Ghaznavid forces.